The super guide to North Sardinia to discover what to see and do on your next trip among the most beautiful beaches, places, stories and traditions.

 Nature is the world's greatest artist, and imagining Sardinia, it seems to have used all its fantasy.
 Sardinia is not only sea.
 It is beautiful every season including winter and autumn, from East to West and from North to South.
 Among the attractions and must-see places in the North, the weather over a long time created spectacular sights.
 Here, the wind blows hard, the sun beats strong, and the result is a strong nature, sometimes harsh, sometimes romantic, always capable of enchanting whoever is there to admire it.

-North Sardinia Italy: Capo Caccia
+North Sardinia: Capo Caccia

 Escala del Cabiròl Capo Caccia